digimation/modo/CONTRIBUTING.md

 If you'd like to contribute, start by searching through the issues and pull requests to see whether someone else has raised a similar idea or question.

 If you don't see your idea listed, and you think it fits into the goals of this guide, open a pull request.

+Consider crafting a proposal about your idea with our mentors and apply to be an [open source intern](internship.md).

 ## Style guide